aalllee/AI-Tooling-Demo/Tilted-Scales/DECISIONS.md

 ---

 ## Summary
-- **For this puzzle i found that having procedural functions will significantly minimize error rate.**, so **no extensive validation** is needed for equations or answers.
+- **For this puzzle I found that having procedural functions will significantly minimize error rate.**, so **no extensive validation** is needed for equations or answers.
 - **this method generates over 1k unique problems**
 - **Only need to check if the LLM explanations make sense**